Reading: Moses 8:19-30; Genesis 6:5-22; 7:1-10

 You cannot put good questions and expect fruitful answers from a text apart from a grasp of the kind of material it is in the first place; misjudge the genre, and you may skew many of the things you try to do with the text.

 So says Moberly in an excellent overview of how to read Genesis 1-11 that I recommended last week.
-In other words, knowledge of what kind of thing the text is determines the kinds of questions we should be asking.But typically in our classes, we begin with an assumption that the text must be a history (because it’s scripture, and scripture is “true” and “true” is usually a synonym for “historical” in LDS usage) and then set about asking all kinds of questions about the logistics of how it was done, whether it was local or global (more on that in a minute), or it becomes a point of contention between “believers” and “doubters,” “science vs religion” or “conservatives” vs. “liberals.”
-(I’ve talked about genre confusion a little before, in my Jonah podcast.)
+In other words, knowledge of what kind of thing the text tells us the kinds of questions we should be asking; It is appropriate to ask historical questions of genres that make historical claims, like documentaries and “based on a true story” films like Selma.
+It’s misguided to ask historical questions about Star Wars, because of the sci-fi genre of film.
+Someone not familiar with the genre might say, “But it claims to be historical!
+It says it happened a long time ago, in a galaxy far far away!
+That a historical claim!”
+It can be easy to misread genres we’re not familiar with, and this happens often.
+Typically in our classes, we begin with an unstated assumption that whatever part of the Old Testament we’re reading must be of a historical genre (because it’s scripture, and scripture is “true” and “true” is usually a synonym for “historical” in LDS usage) and then set about asking all kinds of questions about the logistics of how it was done, whether it was local or global (more on that in a minute), or it becomes a point of contention between “believers” and “doubters,” “science vs religion” or “conservatives vs. liberals.”

 So what is the flood account, then?
 To begin to answer that question, we need to know that the Genesis flood account is one of several ancient Near Eastern flood accounts, and it resembles them greatly.
-(This is an introductory Institute handout about these other major stories.)
-In fact, those resemblances, combined with German Protestant assumptions and anti-Semitic bias at the time, led to early conclusions that the Genesis flood was a simplistic rip-off of these other Mesopotamian accounts.
-Scholarship become much more nuanced since then, but Peter Enns pointedly asks the still relevant question.
+(Here is an introductory Institute handout about these other major stories.)
+In fact, those resemblances, combined with German Protestant assumptions and anti-Semitic bias at the time they were discovered and translated led to early conclusions that the Genesis flood was a simplistic rip-off of these other Mesopotamian accounts.
+Scholarship has become much more nuanced since then, but Peter Enns pointedly asks the still relevant question.

 The problem raised by these Akkadian [flood and creation] texts is whether the biblical stories are historical: how can we say logically that the biblical stories are true and the Akkadian stories are false when they both look so very much alike?
 (Inspiration and Incarnation: Evangelicals and the Problem of the Old Testament, 41.)